Get 60% Off & Free Shipping While Stocks Last

 Dog Keeps Shaking Their Head: What To Do

-As a result, it usually isn't a big deal if your pet bobs his head sometimes.
+As a result, it usually isn't a big deal if your pet bobs their head sometimes.

 dog keeps shaking head

-However, if your dog shakes his head frequently, it can signify a more serious problem that needs to be handled.
+However, if your dog shakes their head frequently, it can signify a more serious problem that needs to be handled.

-A dog may shake his head repeatedly for various reasons, some of which may call for a quick veterinary visit.
+A dog may shake their head repeatedly for various reasons, some of which may call for a quick veterinary visit.

 Is a "Shake-Off" Distinct From a Head Shake?